 15 On 17 January 1997, the Finance Committee approved a commitment of \$66,591,000 to provide an interest-free loan to the Canadian International School to meet part of the construction cost of a new school building at Nam Long Shan Road, Hong Kong.
 On 20 June 1997, the Finance Committee approved a commitment of \$44,800,000 to provide an interest-free loan to the Hong Kong Japanese International School Limited to meet the capital cost of a new school building in Tai Po Kau, N.T.
 On 26 November 1999, the Finance Committee approved a commitment of \$77,000,000 to provide an interest-free loan to the Australian International School Foundation Limited to meet part of the construction cost of a new school building at Kowloon Tong.
 All the loans have been fully drawn and are repayable over a period of ten years with the first instalment due one year after the loans are drawn.
-The estimated repayments in both 2007-08 and 2008-09 are \$18,839,000.
+The estimated repayments in 2008-09 and 2009-10 are \$18,839,000 and \$14,924,000 respectively.